Crete travel guide & 25 photos to feed your wanderlust

 The famous Chora Sfakion

 First of all, I stayed in four different places: Chania, Georgioupolis, Agia Galini, and Paleochora.
-If I were about to go again, I wouldn’t consider Georgioupolis because it’s like a stripe of mass tourism resorts.
+If I were about to go again, I wouldn’t consider Georgioupolis because it’s like a strip of mass tourism resorts.
 If that’s your style of travel, you can, of course, consider it.
-Agia Galini is okay for a couple of days if you want to explore the region around it, especially close to Triopetra, Matala, etc. However, Agia Galini is a small place, and you might soon feel bored.
-As for Paleochora, that’s a good option for exploring the southern part of Crete.

-All that said, for me, Chania is by far the best option.
-If you want a place with different places to eat, proximity to the best beaches of Crete, plus some nightlife, then Chania is probably the best option for your first visit to Crete.
-For families traveling with kids or older people, Chania also has very good medical facilities.
-Plus, it’s connected to Athens, both by planes and ferries.
-If you have a driving license, renting a car in Crete will make your life so much easier.
+For families traveling with children or older adults, Chania also offers excellent medical facilities.
+Plus, it’s connected to Athens, both by plane and ferry.
+If you have a driver’s license, renting a car in Crete will make your life significantly easier.

 My suggestions for your accommodation in Crete